Blake Annen

-Blake David Annen (born May 28, 1991) is an American football coach and former tight end.
-He played college football at the University of Cincinnati and attended Upper Arlington High School in Upper Arlington, Ohio.
-He has been a member of the Philadelphia Eagles, Chicago Bears, New Orleans Saints, Green Bay Packers and Buffalo Bills.
+Blake David Annen (born May 28, 1991) is an American former professional football tight end who played for the Chicago Bears of the National Football League (NFL).
+He played college football at Cincinnati.
+He was also a member of the Philadelphia Eagles, New Orleans Saints, Green Bay Packers, and Buffalo Bills.

-Early years
+Early life

 Annen played high school football for the Upper Arlington High School Golden Bears in Upper Arlington, Ohio.
 He helped the Golden Bears win the Ohio Capital Conference Central Division Championship in 2008.
 He recorded 30 receptions for 800 yards and 12 touchdowns in his high school career.
 He was named the top tight end in the state by OhioVarsity.com.

 College career

-Annen played for the Cincinnati Bearcats from 2009 to 2013.
+Annen played for the Cincinnati Bearcats from 2010 to 2013.
 He was redshirted in 2009.

 Professional career

+Pre-draft

-Annen ran his 40-yard dash time at 4.41 seconds at Cincinnati's 2014 Pro Day in addition to posting 25 reps on the bench press, which ultimately made him a priority UDFA.
+Annen ran his 40-yard dash time at 4.41 seconds at Cincinnati's 2014 Pro Day in addition to posting 25 reps on the bench press, which ultimately made him a priority undrafted free agent.
+He was rated the 12th best tight end in the 2014 NFL draft by NFLDraftScout.com.

 Philadelphia Eagles

-Annen signed with the Philadelphia Eagles on May 10, 2014 after going undrafted in the 2014 NFL draft.
+Annen signed with the Philadelphia Eagles on May 10, 2014, after going undrafted.
 He was released by the Eagles on August 23, 2014.

 Chicago Bears

 Annen was signed to the Chicago Bears' practice squad on September 18, 2014.
 He was promoted to the active roster on November 8, 2014.
-He made his NFL debut on November 23, 2014 against the Tampa Bay Buccaneers.
+He made his NFL debut on November 23, 2014, against the Tampa Bay Buccaneers.
 Annen was released by the Bears on September 2, 2015.